sourcefrog/cargo-mutants/README.md

 Possibly it could learn to get type information from the compiler (or rust-analyzer?), which would help it generate more interesting viable mutants, and fewer unviable mutants.

+cargo-mutants reads `CARGO_ENCODED_RUSTFLAGS` and `RUSTFLAGS` environment variables, and sets `CARGO_ENCODED_RUSTFLAGS`.
+It does not read `.cargo/config.toml` files, and so any rust flags set there will be ignored.

 ## Code of Conduct